tolly765/SecGen/README.md

       delete-all-projects: Deletes all current projects in the projects directory

 ```

+## Troubleshooting: updating VirtualBox base boxes
+If SecGen experiences errors installing packages, the template VMs (base boxes) we publish on Vagrant cloud may need updating (especially Kali, which is a rolling-release).
+After you have built some VMs, browse in your home directory `.vagrant.d/boxes/`, from here you can manually launch the VMs that are used as templates, and apply software updates `sudo apt-get update; sudo apt-get upgrade`.
+Then power down the VM, and try SecGen again.

 ## Scenarios
 SecGen generates VMs based on a scenario specification, which describes the constraints and properties of the VMs to be created.